 ESJ continues to explore the appropriate use of technology and offer real life strategies for managing it more productively.
 We are interested in inclusive conversations with students about the importance of technology and social media in their lives and how we can partner with them to disempower the negative consequences of a culture that has become saturated with curated online behavior.
 Our emphasis is on helping students learn how to discern when to use technology, how to assess when it is starting to dominate their thinking, and how to have the courage to make necessary changes in their interactions with technology.

-The school's random student drug and alcohol testing program is to safeguard the health of our students and to give them an early opportunity for help should they need it.
+The school also implemented a random student drug and alcohol testing policy in September of 2020 for grades 9 - 12.
+The school is working to ensure the program is carefully implemented.
+The purpose of the program is to safeguard the health of our students and to give them an early opportunity for help should they need it.

 Click here for more Information on the Drug and Alcohol testing.